H.S. GIRLS LACROSSE: Waryas, Curran join 100 clubs in Foxboro's rout of Attleboro

 “We weren’t necessarily planning for this today, but as she knocked in a few, once you get close it’s hard not to set her up,” McCullough said.
 “I had to insist she go for it because wanted to stop and make sure she’s being respectful (of Attleboro).
 She’s awesome.”

-“They’re really close friends as is, and are vocal leaders — their action obviously speaks louder,” McCullough said.
-“Some of our freshmen, they watch (Waryas and Curran) and they say ‘oh, I want to be able to do that.’
-It’s watching them in practice, mimic what they’re doing and ask them questions because they play year round and have a lot of experience.
+“They’re really close friends as is, and are vocal leaders — their actions obviously speak louder,” McCullough said.
+“Some of our freshmen, they watch (Waryas and Curran) and they say, ‘Oh, I want to be able to do that.’
+It’s watching them in practice, mimic what they’re doing and ask them questions because they play year-round and have a lot of experience.
 I’m fortunate to have another year with them.”

 The Warriors struck early and often, going up 5-0 before five minutes had passed in the game.
-By 10 minutes, the Warriors were up 8-0, and entered half with a commanding 12-0 lead.
+By 10 minutes, the Warriors were up 8-0, and entered halftime with a commanding 12-0 lead.

 “We added in things in certain games we just can’t work through, that was certainly the goal today,” McCullough said.
 “Also with stick work, we had set some goals with drops and focused on some things we can control with our own tempo.”

-It wasn’t until the 1:29 mark in the second half where Attleboro got on the board, scoring from an 8-meter penalty shot from Isabella Cavallini to make it 19-1.
+It wasn’t until the 1:29 mark in the second half where Attleboro got on the board, scoring from an eight-meter penalty shot from Isabella Cavallini to make it 19-1.

 Attleboro head coach Chrissy Quinn said much of the damage done in holding the Bombardiers back was losing the ball in transition.
 Several chances to break out into an offense were stopped by Foxboro knocking the ball out of Attleboro’s possession or undercutting a pass near midfield.